MicrosoftDocs/entra-docs/docs/fundamentals/try-microsoft-entra-suite.md

 - Microsoft Entra ID P1
 - Any product that includes Microsoft Entra ID P1 (for example, Microsoft 365 Business Premium/E3/F1/F3 or Enterprise Mobility + Security E3)

 When you start a trial or purchase Microsoft Entra Suite, your first step is to determine which licensing option is best suited for your organization.
-For more information see [What are the Microsoft Entra ID licenses?](whatis.md#what-are-the-microsoft-entra-id-licenses)
+For more information, see [What are the Microsoft Entra ID licenses?](whatis.md#what-are-the-microsoft-entra-id-licenses)

-## What's included in the Microsoft Entra Suite trial?
+## What is included in the Microsoft Entra Suite trial?

 The Microsoft Entra Suite includes the following features: